JOINT VENTURE AGREEMENT

 Nothing in this Agreement is intended to, or shall be construed to, restrict, distort or prevent competition in the United Kingdom contrary to Chapter I of the Competition Act 1998 (anti-competitive agreements) or to constitute an abuse of a dominant position contrary to Chapter II.
 The Parties shall keep the operation of the Joint Venture under review to ensure ongoing compliance with competition law and, where required, shall take advantage of any applicable block exemption (including the Vertical Agreements Block Exemption Order 2022 or the Research and Development Block Exemption Regulation as retained in UK law), or make any notification required.
 Neither Party shall exchange with the other competitively sensitive information outside the scope necessary to operate the Joint Venture.

-To the extent that the Parties share personal data with each other in connection with the Joint Venture, each Party shall comply with the UK General Data Protection Regulation and the Data Protection Act 2018 (together "UK Data Protection Laws").
+To the extent that the Parties share personal data with each other in connection with the Joint Venture, each Party shall comply with the UK General Data Protection Regulation and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025) (together "UK Data Protection Laws").
 Where a Party acts as a controller, it shall establish a lawful basis under UK GDPR Article 6 (and, where applicable, Article 9), provide the transparency information required by UK GDPR Articles 13-14 and put in place appropriate technical and organisational measures (UK GDPR Article 32).
+Where applicable, the Parties may rely on the new "recognised legitimate interests" lawful basis at Annex 1 paragraph 1 to the DPA 2018 (as inserted by the DUA Act 2025).
 Where a Party acts as a processor on behalf of the other, the Parties shall enter into a written data-processing agreement containing the provisions required by UK GDPR Article 28 before any such processing begins.
 Each Party shall notify the other of any personal data breach (UK GDPR Article 33) affecting the other's interests without undue delay.

 13.